Every Home We Sell Gets:

 In addition, the buyer will likely order a survey to confirm the land boundaries, identify conditions, and look for easements or encroachments.

-The buyer will complete a final walk-through of the home just before or on closing day to ensure the home in is the same condition as when the offer was placed, that all negotiated repairs were completed, and that all items included in the Purchase and Sales Agreement are in the home.
+The buyer will complete a final walk-through of the home before closing to ensure the home in is the same condition as when the offer was placed, that all negotiated repairs were completed, and that all items included in the Purchase and Sales Agreement are in the home.

-Finally, closing will likely take place at a title company or attorneys office, however, you may also choose to close by a mail away.
+Finally, closing will likely take place at a title company or attorneys office, however, you may also choose to close remotely.

 If the wiring of funds is needed to complete the transaction, NEVER follow instructions sent via email.
-Always call the closing officer noted on the first page of the Purchase and Sales Contract for money transfer instructions.
+Always call the closing officer noted on the Purchase and Sales Contract to independently verify any money transfer instructions.

 Follow Us on Instagram